-Note H - Changes in Estimates and Other Non-Recurring Revenues and Expenses
+Note ${\rm H}$ - Changes in Estimates and Other Non-Recurring Revenues and Expenses

-The Company's operating results for the three months ended March 31, 1999 reflect a charge of \$6.5 million related to the planned temporary shut down its Dal-Tex mine in Logan County, West Virginia in July 1999.
+The Company's operating results for the six months ended June 30, 1999 reflect a charge of \$6.5 million related to the planned temporary shut down of its Dal-Tex mine in Logan County, West Virginia on July 23, 1999.
 The charge is comprised principally of severance costs, obligations for non-cancelable lease payments and a change in the reclamation liability due to the temporary shut down.
-The shut down is due to a delay in obtaining permits resulting from a lawsuit in U.S. District Court for the Southern District of West Virginia alleging violations of SMCRA and The Clean Water Act related to "mountain top removal operations."
-Named as defendants in the suit are the director of the West Virginia Division of Environmental Protection ("DEP") and officials of the U.S. Army Corps of Engineers (the "Corps").
-In their complaint, the plaintiffs allege that the DEP has violated its duties under SMCRA and the Clean Water Act by approving surface mining permits that authorize the construction of "valley fills."
-The complaint also alleges that the DEP has failed to require that lands mined be restored to Approximate Original Contour ("AOC") and that approved post-mining land uses are enforced following reclamation.
-On March 3, 1999, the court entered a preliminary injunction enjoining the issuance of the Spruce Fork permit at the Company's Dal-Tex operation.
-A trial on the merits is scheduled for July 1999.
-The Company plans to continue to vigorously oppose claims asserted in the lawsuit.
+The shut down is due to a delay in obtaining mining permits resulting from legal action in the U.S. District Court for the Southern District of West Virginia (for a discussion of the legal action, see the "Contingencies - Legal Contingencies" section of "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this report).